J3rome/gosync/README.md

 #### Configuration

-The default ``user_settings.yaml`` file will be created if you don't provide him.
+The default ``user_settings.yaml`` file will be created if you don't provide it.
-You can do further configuration by editing him on your ``.gosync`` folder.
+You can do further configuration by editing it on your ``.gosync`` folder.

 Original Readme:
 ----------------